KOSASIH/pi-nexus-autonomous-banking-network/blockchain_integration/pi_network/pirealestate/README.md

 # License

-PiRealEstate is licensed under the MIT License.
+PiRealEstate is licensed under the Apache 2.0 License.
 See LICENSE for details.

 # Contact